stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

     Running AlphaFold 3 can be broken down into two parts: pipeline and inference.
 The pipeline refers to the genetic sequence search/template search, and inference refers to predicting structures.
-GPU's are only utilized during inference, so we are going to run the pipeline on CPUs.
+GPUs are only utilized during inference, so we are going to run the pipeline on CPUs.
     You can use the following batch script as a template.